stratdev3/SimpleW/readme.md

 ### Cache

-The `AddStaticContent()` cache all directories/files in RAM (default: 1 hour) on server start.<br />
+The `AddStaticContent()` caches all directories/files in RAM (default: 1 hour) on server start.<br />
-Also, an internal filesystem watcher is maintaining this cache up to date.
+Also, an internal filesystem watcher is keeping this cache up-to-date.
 It supports realtime file editing even when specific lock/write occurs.

 To modify cache duration or filter files